 Teachers and the SENDCo have both formal and informal meetings with parents/carers on a regular basis.
-We have an open door policy which encourages parents/carers to talk to the SENDCo, teacher or SENDCo Administrator about issues arising both at school and in the home.
-As far as is reasonable, we seek to support families at home through the Early Help Unit and sign post to supporting agencies such as Flexible Short Breaks, Autism East Midlands, Ask us Notts, the Children’s Centre, Specialist Supporting Families Services etc.
+We have an open door policy which encourages parents/carers to talk to the SENDCo or class teacher about issues arising both at the academy and in the home.
+As far as is reasonable, we seek to support families at home and sign post to supporting agencies such as Flexible Short Breaks, NORSACA, Ask Us Notts, Children’s Centre, Specialist Supporting Families Services etc.

 - 12. How will the school/setting prepare my child/young person to: i) Join the school/setting?

 We have very strong links with our feeder schools, The Carlton Academy and The Carlton Infant Academy.
 All schools attend the SENDCo Family meetings so we all have a good working knowledge of pupils in our family who may move between schools.
-The SENDCo for our school is also the SENDCo for The Carlton Infant Academy.
+The Carlton Infant and Junior Academies share the same SENDCo.

-We have a sound transition plan for pupils both leaving and joining our school which involves hand-over meetings between professionals and parents/carers to ensure barriers to learning are clear and understood and that successful approaches to remove/reduce barriers continue.
+We have a sound transition plan for pupils both leaving and joining our academy which involves hand-over meetings between professionals and parents/carers to ensure barriers to learning are clear and understood and that successful approaches to remove/reduce barriers continue.
 There are opportunities to tailor transition plans for individual pupil needs which may involve a number of extra visits, creating photograph books, introducing a buddy system, short-term TA support, opportunities to discuss worries and ask questions.
-Over the last few years, we have sign-posted a number of families with Y6 SEND pupils to the Family SEAL transition programme at The Carlton Academy during the summer term.
-The feedback from this programme has been excellent and both pupils and parents/carers have increased confidence in moving schools.

 - ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)?